syncfusion-content/asp.netwebforms-docs/aspnet/PresentationLibrary/Getting-started.md

 The chart type is specified with the help of ChartType property of IOfficeChart interface.

-> Note: 3D charts are not supported in image & PDF conversion.
+N> 3D charts are not supported in image & PDF conversion.